 Indian Education Goals:

-- Increase communication among SDE, Local Education Agencies (LEAs), and Tribal Education Agencies (TEAs) regarding policies, procedures, and financial regulations for American Indian education.
+- Increase communication among the Idaho Department of Education, Local Education Agencies (LEAs), and Tribal Education Agencies (TEAs) regarding policies, procedures, and financial regulations for American Indian education.

 - Assist in removing educational barriers for the American Indian population.